Klosmi/html-basics/CSS-Grid.md

   <br>

 #### [Grid Gaps (gutters)](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) :
      create gaps (gutters) between rows and columns.
 It is a shorthand for row-gap and column-gap.
      (Grid gaps are only created in between columns and rows, and not along the edge of the grid containe.)
-      - eg.:
+      -eg.:
           create gaps between rows
           ```
             grid-row-gap: 70px;
           ```
           ![](grid-gap-rows.jpg)